United Center: Mixed martial arts

-On January 28, 2012, the Ultimate Fighting Championship held its first nationally televised event at the arena: UFC on Fox.
-UFC on Fox 2 was the UFC's 2nd live prime-time event on Fox.
-The headlining fight was former UFC Light-Heavyweight Champion Rashad Evans vs. Phil Davis, with Evans winning by unanimous decision.
-The UFC announced in mid-January 2015 that the United Center would be host of UFC on Fox 16.
+On January 28, 2012, the Ultimate Fighting Championship held its first nationally televised event at the arena.
+UFC on Fox: Evans vs. Davis was the UFC's second live prime-time event on Fox.
+The headlining fight was former UFC Light Heavyweight Champion Rashad Evans against Phil Davis, with Evans winning by unanimous decision.
 The United Center also hosted UFC on Fox: Johnson vs. Dodson in 2013 and UFC on Fox: Henderson vs. Thomson in 2014.
+The UFC announced in mid-January 2015 that the United Center would be host of UFC on Fox: Dillashaw vs. Barao 2.

-On June 9, 2018, United Center hosted UFC 225 which was its first PPV event.
+On June 9, 2018, the United Center hosted UFC 225: Whittaker vs. Romero 2 which was its first PPV event.
+Returning a year later, the UFC hosted UFC 238: Cejudo vs. Moraes at the arena.
+The UFC returned to the arena six years later for UFC 319: du Plessis vs. Chimaev.

-On June 8, 2019, United Center hosted UFC 238 which was one day before last year's UFC 225.

 Bull riding

 On the weekend of March 5–6, 2011, the Professional Bull Riders made their Built Ford Tough Series debut at the United Center.
 It was their third Chicago-area visit, having previously visited Rosemont's Allstate Arena in 2006 and 2008.
 The event at the United Center presented a unique scenario as instead of dirt, white crushed stone was used to cover the arena floor.